Dylans The Kings Arms, St Albans

 Based in St Albans’ pretty Cathedral Quarter, Dylans The Kings Arms has the hallmarks of a traditional pub but with a vibrant feel and some quirky touches (see the taxidermy squirrel riding a badger on the bar!)

-After 15 years of closure new owners Andrew Knight and Sean Hughes, lovers of good beer and good food – a winning combination, obvs – have given the place a whole new lease of life.
-And it’s paid off as they’ve already got a number of awards under their belts.
+After 15 years of closure, owners Andrew Knight and Sean Hughes, lovers of good beer and good food – a winning combination, obvs – have given the place a whole new lease of life.
+And it’s paid off, with a number of awards now firmly under their belts.

 The vibe is buzzy yet relaxed – a place where you can go to enjoy great food and wine without the stuffiness of fine dining.
 The menu (or ‘bill of fare’ as they call it) features modern British dishes, which change weekly or even daily, depending on the availability of produce (sourced freshly from their small local suppliers).